FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Tournament=

-Tournaments=
+Tournaments=Clicking this takes you to a page all about tournaments on lichess, where you can see open, running and finished tournaments, as well as create your own.
+Appears as one of the links at the top of the navigation bar.
+Links to http://lichess.org/tournament

 Tournament points=The number of points the player has gained in tournament games.
 Could be translated as "points from tournaments", but please keep it as short as possible.
 Appears on profile pages.
 Example: http://lichess.org/@/thibault — Thibault has 40 tournament points as of the time of writing.

-View tournament=
+View tournament=Clicking this button takes you to the tournament overview page.
+Can also be translated to "Watch tournament" (watch being a verb).
+Appears when you are watching a game that is part of a tournament.
+This button only appears when watching a tournament game when the tournament is still running.

 Free online Chess game.
 Play Chess now in a clean interface.
 No registration, no ads, no plugin required.
-Play Chess with the computer, friends or random opponents.=
+Play Chess with the computer, friends or random opponents.=This is what search engines (like Google, Baidu or Yandex) see when Lichess.org appears as a search result.
+Keep it as short as possible and make Lichess sound good!

 Teams=Teams on lichess are groups of people with their own forum boards and chat channels.
 Appears at the top of every page on lichess.